Crying boy sits on his dad's lap as his father comforts him.

 Here are eight simple strategies you can add to your “toolbox” to support children as they work through feelings of anxiety or stress:

-1. Talk, and encourage kids to express emotions
+1. Talk to your child and encourage them to express emotions

 As in any situation, it’s important to keep the lines of communication open with your children.
-In these uncertain days, it’s essential that kids be able to express their emotions.
+And it’s essential that kids be able to express their emotions.

 Here’s one example of a simple tool you can use to help kids plan their day:

-4. Keep kids’ spirits up with games, activities, and outdoor play, every day
+4. Keep spirits up with games, activities, and outdoor play

 There’s nothing like a whole lot of laughter and fun to keep kids’ spirits up.
 Morrison urges that it’s extremely important to get outside every day to get fresh air, to run off steam, and to enjoy nature.